 Small and Mighty: Proud Haven

-This grant will fund a part-time case manager to conduct regular outreach, establish consistent office hours to help youth navigate supportive services and better coordinate with board members to provide housing and social service referrals, transportation subsidies and personal care items.
-This grant will also support board and staff training on topics such as mental health first aid and comprehensive crisis management.
+This grant funded a part-time case manager to conduct regular outreach, establish consistent office hours to help youth navigate supportive services, and better coordinate with board members to provide housing and social service referrals, transportation subsidies and personal care items.
+It also supported board and staff training on topics such as mental health first aid and comprehensive crisis management.

 The Small and Mighty grants program, an outcome of the Foundation’s 100 Percent Pittsburgh organizing principle, has awarded $308,821 in 2018 to 22 local nonprofit organizations with budgets of less than $600,000.
 Proud Haven operates with an annual budget of $15,000.

 In the first round of Small and Mighty funding, announced in March 2017, a total of $230,000 was awarded to 18 organizations.
 To date, Small and Mighty has awarded $879,000 in grants to 40 organizations.

 To learn more about Proud Haven, Inc., visit https://www.proudhaven.org/